vijay35/junit-get-started/README.md

 4. Then create a [pull request](https://help.github.com/articles/about-pull-requests/) requesting to merge the commits on your fork to this repository.
 5. Write a informative pull request explaining about the junit tests you created.
 6. After creating a pull request, verify that the codacy and travis checks passes.
 If it shows error there is some error in your project.
+7. Don't forget to save the file in _.java_ format
 7. Happy coding.